STYLING AND EMBELLISHMENTS

 3. Shoulder rolls

 Shoulder rolls make a very effective embellishment as well.
 To do a shoulder roll, you simply roll one shoulder in a backwards circle (going from front to back and top to bottom) and then the other.
 The rolls are done in time to music.
 This can be added in many places and looks very nice.
-For example, you can do this on beats 5, 6, and 7 of the first 8 beat phrase in vacila; you can do this anywhere in the basic step---and it always looks nice.
+For example, you can do this on beats 5, 6, and 7 of the first 8 beat phrase in vacila.
+But you can do this anywhere in the basic step---it always looks nice.

 4. Slide & Glide: The Legs make a “four"

 A nice slide-like move that can be done while dancing Salsa was shown to me once by Edie the Salsa Freak at a Miami Salsa Congress.
 Basically, you make the shape of a 4 with your legs.
 And it is often done on beat 4.
-Here is an example: When doing Enchufla for ladies, after the first 8 beats of the pattern, they step back on their right on 1, step forward on their left on 2 and then step back on their right on beat 3.
-The lady's left leg then swings backwards, first gliding along the floor and then coming up with the knee bent to create the "4" shape.
-The ladies keep their knees together as the leg swings back..
-The lady finishes her CBL to complete the step.
+Here is an example: When doing Enchufla after the first 8 beats of the pattern, followers step back on their right on 1, step forward on their left on 2 and then step back on their right on beat 3.
+The follow's left leg then swings backwards, first gliding along the floor and then coming up with the knee bent to create the "4" shape.
+Followers keep their knees together as the leg swings back..
+A CBL completes this step.

 It is important when doing this that the knees stay together.
 So the legs are making a shape that is similar but not exactly like the number four.
 The knees staying in contact makes it look a little like a cool Tango step.

 Here is another way to do the "4" step that is even fancier.
-In the same part of Enchufla for ladies, women remain weighted on their left foot and let the right foot swing around in a semi-circle going clockwise around them (from 12:00 to 6:00) during beats 1 and 2.
-Then the lady does the same thing on beats 3 and 4 as described above.
-She steps back on 3 with her right foot and makes the "4" with her left.
-Women can do a "4" on the opposite foot on beat 8 in some places as well.
+In the same part of Enchufla, followers remain weighted on their left foot and let the right foot swing around in a semi-circle going clockwise around them (from 12:00 to 6:00) during beats 1 and 2.
+Then the follower does the same thing on beats 3 and 4 as described above— stepping back on 3 with the right foot and making the "4" with the left foot.

-Guys can also do this "4", in some places where it is appropriate.
-For instance, guys can do this in the first 8 beats of both vacila or enchufla.
+Leaders can also do this "4", in some places where it is appropriate.
+For instance, they can do this in the first 8 beats of both Vacila or Enchufla.
 But this time the move is done on beats 5, 6, 7 and 8.
-On beat 5 the guy's right foot goes behind his left.
-Then on 6 he steps forward onto the left, and then steps back on the right foot on beat 7.
-On beat 8 he drags the left foot back along the floor and when it's directly under his body, he bends the knee so the left leg comes up until it's horizontal, again making the shape of a "4" with his two legs.
+On beat 5 the leader's right foot goes behind his left.
+Then on 6 the leader steps forward onto the left, and then steps back on the right foot on beat 7.
+On beat 8 the leader drags the left foot back along the floor and when it's directly under his body, he bends the knee so the left leg comes up until it's horizontal, again making the shape of a "4.”
 Note that in this case, the guy is doing "4" on beat 8---a bit confusing!!

 Also, be aware that on all these examples of the move I'm calling "4," if the leg isn't raised that high, it can stay in contact with the floor and just tap instead.
 That has a similar look but is less elaborate.
 You still get the slide which itself makes a nice embellishment.